 6. Make your Fortress Healthy and Strong

-Surround yourself with people who see and experience you in a positive light, who support you and know you as you really are.
+Surround yourself with people who see and experience yourself in a favorable light, who support you and know you as you really are.
 Let people who love you reflect the real you back to you the positiveness you are manifesting toward them.
-Practice the balance of receiving and giving positive content to each other.
+Practice balancing between receiving and giving positive content to each other.
 7. Give Respect where Respect is Earned

 Takeaway If you follow these tips, you can win the war for your thoughts and be the master of yourself and your life.

-If you need more help to remove negative thinking from destroying your ability to get what you want out of life then visit my websitehomepage and click here to download my gift of my eBook to you.
+If you need more help to remove negative thinking from destroying your ability to get what you want out of life, then visit my websitehomepage and click here to download the gift of my eBook to you.
 Coach Bill